Iron Whale Restaurant, Asbury Park, NJ; A Dining Review

 Noise Level: Moderate to High

-The main dining room seats approximately 100 people with an additional 34 seats at the bar, 36 in a private dining room. and an outdoor boardwalk dining seating for approximately 85.
+The interior features a nautical-inspired design with reclaimed wood, coiled ropes, and vintage-style gas lanterns.
+The main dining room accommodates about 100 guests, with additional seating for 34 at the copper-topped bar, 36 in a private dining room, and outdoor seating for approximately 85 during warmer months.